 * This article will be continually updated to include the latest in Texas gun control legislation.

 Chilling words crackled through the cold January air when educators at Celina Elementary School found themselves confronted by a man claiming to be a gunman.
-Haunted by images of the shooting at Sandy Hook Elementary School in Newtown, Connecticut, not everyone at the Celina school realized that Ronald Miller, whose son was a student at the school, was taking it upon himself to conduct his own active shooter security drill.
+It was 2013, not even a month after the shooting at Sandy Hook Elementary School in Newtown, Connecticut.
+Haunted by images of that horrific event, not everyone at the Celina school realized that Ronald Miller, whose son was a student at the school, was taking it upon himself to conduct his own active shooter security drill.

-Misguided as Miller’s actions were, his concerns about school security reflect prevailing anxieties in post-Newtown America.
+Misguided as Miller’s actions were, his concerns about school security reflected prevailing anxieties in post-Newtown America—anxieties since heightened by tragedies in Parkland, Florida, and Santa Fe, Texas, among others.
 What would happen if a deranged gunman appeared at your child’s school?

 As such, most schools around the Dallas-Fort Worth area have taken a prepared-yet-balanced approach to the threats of gunmen and bombs in schools.
-Such measures include state-mandated lockdown drills or the presence of a trained, armed marshal in public schools (authorized by a recently passed Texas law).
+Such measures include state-mandated lockdown drills or the presence of an unlimited number of trained, armed marshals (aka, school district teachers and staff) in public schools.
+The latter was made possible was a state law passed in the wake of the Santa Fe shooting.

-“It’s not that I’m not concerned about the shooter that’s coming,” asserts Dallas ISD Chief of Police Craig Miller.
+“It’s not that I’m not concerned about the shooter that’s coming,” asserted then-Dallas ISD Chief of Police Craig Miller after the Newtown shooting.
 “I’m more concerned about the day-to-day safety of the campus than I am the exceptional school shooter like Adam Lanza.
 I’m concerned about the parent that’s upset with the counselor because they don’t feel that their kid’s getting the attention that they deserve, and they come to the unlocked portable door and confront the counselor.
 That’s more of a reality that happens daily in our district.”

 Prevention and intervention programs, such as the Be A Hero anti-bullying program at Dallas ISD or the Kindness Matters collaboration and cooperation initiative in Burleson, lay the groundwork for preventing day-to-day violence.
 And indeed, it’s that same day-to-day security that concerns parents.